-The Regional Planning Committee (RPC) will consider the HMC's recommendation for the proposed RHNA methodology at its meeting in October and make a recommendation to the Executive Board.
-The Executive Board will consider approving the release of the proposed RHNA methodology for public comment at its meeting on October 15, 2020.
+Requested Action The ABAG Executive Board is requested to approve Option 8A: High Opportunity Areas Emphasis & Job Proximity with the 2050 Households (Blueprint) baseline allocation as the proposed RHNA methodology, as recommended by the Housing Methodology Committee and Regional Planning Committee.
+Next Steps Upon approval by the Executive Board, the proposed RHNA methodology will be released for public comment, including a public hearing to be held in November 2020.
 In early December 2020, the Plan Bay Area 2050 Final Blueprint data for the 2050 Household baseline is anticipated to become available.
 The RPC and Executive Board will then weigh in on public feedback as well as updates made to integrate the Final Blueprint data.
 Approval and submittal of the Draft RHNA Methodology to HCD is expected by the end of 2020.
-Therese W. McMillan